theam/workshop-eLLMental/README.md

 **Yes!** You will need to prepare the following things:

-## 🐙 Have a GitHub account

-The workshop template with starting material is going to be downloaded from GitHub.
-It is important that you have a [**GitHub**](http://www.github.com) account and know [**how to fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).**

-## 🌳 Ensure Git is installed and configured

-To interact with GitHub, we will use Git.
-To install it:
-- On Windows: `winget install --id Git.Git -e --source winget`
-- On MacOS: `brew install git`
-- On Ubuntu: `sudo apt install git`

-Make sure that you're able to clone repos with git.
-Try running the following command: `git clone https://github.com/theam/eLLMental`.

 ## 💻  Get IntelliJ IDEA

 Both community edition and ultimate work.
 Get the IntelliJ IDEA app from the official website.